rdmello/first_express_app/README.md

 A simple way for me to learn the MEAN stack.

+Visit: https://rylan.coffee:3000/ for the homepage.
+Also see /newUser to add a new user

 Installation: Clone this repository, enter project directory and run npm install.

 Usage: npm start in project directory